skuid/skuid-labs/experiments/dataSources/airtable/README.md

 This Data Source URL takes the ``id`` of one record and passes it to Airtable to delete.
 In your Skuid page,  you can use the "Mark row(s) for deletion" and "Save" actions to trigger this method.

 ### Insert
-Lets create a new record.
+Allows you to create new records.

 - **Type**: "INSERT"
 - **Data Source URL**: ``<baseId>/<ObjectName>``